 - Complete a ~30 minute questionnaire to see if you are eligible

 - Send a saliva DNA sample through the post

 By signing up to EDGI, you will be able to see information on the website about a number of optional questionnaires or other research studies that are being carried out.
-You will be able to choose to take part in these studies should you wish to.
+You will be able to choose to take part in these questionnaires and/or studies should you wish to.

 We would like to emphasise that you can stop taking part in EDGI at any time.